Juanma24-/LoRaSens/lorawan-nano-gateway/Readme.md

-If the firmware has not been updated but it is necessary or wanted to change the software, it is possible to go back to the a previous state using the expansion board and connecting the G28 and 3V3 pin, pressing reset and waiting for 3 seconds before removing the wire.
+If the firmware has not been updated but it is necessary or wanted to change the software, it is possible to go back to the a previous state using the expansion board and connecting the G28 and 3V3 pin, pressing reset and waiting for 3 seconds before removing the wire (the led will toggle in orange).
 The Wifi net will appear next.